-We have since spoken to various Chinese government agencies to source for you the most recent information.
+We have since spoken to various Chinese government agencies to source the most recent information for you.
 Here is what we know:

 The Chinese government has not banned the general import of goods and services from other countries but did ban the trade of wild animals in China.

 The Chinese Customs Offices are also prioritising the processing of medical items and equipment through customs clearance.
 Customs clearance for other goods might be delayed given such prioritisation.

 The banning of flights to/from China by multiple countries and airline affects international logistics and trade, which is affecting fresh produce and dairy exports.

 The extension of the Chinese New Year holiday is having an impact.